lfit/releng-docs/docs/jenkins.rst

 This will push the jobs to Gerrit and your jobs will appear in Jenkins once the releng/builder or ci-management teams has reviewed and merged your patch.

-.. _jenkins-build-minions:
+.. _jenkins-build-agents:

-Build minions
+Build agents
 =============

-Jenkins jobs run on build minions (executors) created on demand and deleted when the job terminates.
+Jenkins jobs run on build agents (executors) created on demand and deleted when the job terminates.
 Jenkins supports different types of dynamic build nodes and developers must know the flavors available to run their custom jobs.